 There are several concepts of Death being a form of assimilation, since existence generates matter and therefore, identity.
 One might be the Christian concept of Heaven, "all will be united with God".

 Modern interpretations of the Afterlife, like "Universal Reconciliation" (all souls will be reconciled with God) and "Eternal Separation" (good people unite with God, bad people are left to fend for themselves in an existential vacuum) presents Heaven / God more in this manner, to replace the Orwellian Word of Dante (Hell) that dominated Christian thinking for so long.

 Universal Reconciliation isn't that modern.
 Just ask Origen.

 The concept of Nirvana in Buddhism is considered a form of this by some sects; an existence without suffering or desire as the highest happiness.
 However, in at least some subsets of Buddhism, individual personalities still exist in this state.

-Many New Age-types who believe that the re-setting of the Mayan calendar, supposed to take place on Dec 21st, 2012, would result in an assimilation.
+Many New Age-types who believed that the re-setting of the Mayan calendar on Dec 21st, 2012 would result in an assimilation.
+Itdidn't.